 Say no to tasks that take away from your top priorities.

 Next on the 10 New Year Resolutions Teachers Should Make, we have the power of “no.” It can be flattering to be asked to take on extra tasks and responsibilities at school but don’t forget the power of the word no. Sometimes we have solid time-consuming reasons to step down from additional responsibilities such as health reasons, an extra demanding class, or even graduate-level classes.
 Other times we just need to step back because we need to step back.
 Make sure you can take care of your top priorities and if these new tasks take away from them, kindly and politely decline the offer.
 Try rotating elaborate tasks year to year between grade-level members as well.

 Call in sick when you are sick.

 Why do we feel guilty when we call in sick when we are actually really sick?
 Stop doing this to yourself.
 (And yes, I am speaking to myself here as well.)
 I know it is a lot of work to call out sick, but if you are sick… please do it.
 Your team members should be willing and able to step up and help you out, just like you would help them.
-In truth, staying home and taking care of yourself will most likely result in you feeling better soon and you not spreading germs to everyone else.
+In truth, staying home and taking care of yourself will most likely result in you feeling better soon and not spreading germs to everyone else.
 Every single teacher should make in calling in sick a New Year Resolutions Teachers Should Make.